-We get a lot of questions about how to figure out what leveling system is on our customer's rigs.
-That's why we made this handy guide, which will take you through the best and easiest ways to check your leveling system and jack feet size.
+We get a lot of questions about how to figure out what automatic leveling system is on our customer's rigs.
+This handy guide will take you through the best and easiest ways to check your leveling system and jack feet size.

 First, we have to talk about the main brands of leveling systems that are on the market today: